Home page " Buying a property

 Tip: Use our Search profile toolto record your requirements.
 This way we can send you suitable offers!

-Set your budget.
+2. determine your budget.

 Once you have clarified your wishes, you should determine your budget precisely.
 Here it is important to consider both the purchase price and the ancillary purchase costs such as land transfer tax, notary fees and any estate agent fees.